bigdata-i523/hid104/notebook.md

 # Theory

-* 08/22/17 - 08/23/17 Read and watched all videos in the Theory Introduction section
+* 09/01/17 Read and watched videos in the Theory Introduction page
+* 09/15/17 Read and watched videos in the Theory Overview of Data Science page

 # Practice